blackwell-systems/domainstack/PUBLISHING.md

 4. Create and push tag: `git tag v1.X.Y && git push origin v1.X.Y`
 5. GitHub Actions will automatically:
    - Create a GitHub release
-   - Publish all seven crates to crates.io in the correct order
+   - Publish all eight crates to crates.io in the correct order

 **Note:** domainstack-schema may have a different version number (currently v0.8.0) - manage its releases separately if needed.